TEIC/website/src/tools.md

  ## Generation of schemas and documentation: Roma

- [Roma](https://roma2.tei-c.org/) is a web-based application which allows TEI users to generate P5-compatible schemas and documentation.
+ [Roma](https://roma.tei-c.org/) is a web-based application which allows TEI users to generate their own customized P5-compatible schemas and documentation.
 Roma is useful for all TEI customization development, whether you want to create a simple TEI schema by selecting a few of the most relevant TEI modules for your project, or want to do a more complex customization involving modifications to specific elements.
-Roma can also help you generate TEI documentation in languages other than English (for more detail, see the section on internationalization below).
+Roma can also help you generate TEI documentation in languages other than English (for more detail, see the [section on internationalization below](#I18N)).
 For detailed instructions on using Roma, see [Customizing the TEI with Roma](../Guidelines/Customization/use_roma.xml).
  A command-line version of Roma (called roma) is also available and can be installed and run locally; a description and instructions for use can be found [here](../Guidelines/Customization/odds.xml#romacommandline).
 The source code for Roma is available from the [TEI Sourceforge site](https://sourceforge.net/project/showfiles.php?group_id=106328&package_id=141128).
 Roma is the P5 equivalent of the older